cwoodall/py-audio-effects-autowah/README.md

 - [ ] Add a compression block
 - [ ] Apply to a wav file
 - [ ] Documentation sweep of the code base
+- [ ] Breakout unit tests for each section

 #### Blog Post

 - [ ] Record some videos
 - [ ] Abstract block type + wiring diagram concept?
 - [ ] Create plots and gather resources
+- [ ] Plots of the movable filter.
+Maybe even some interactive graphics?
 - [ ] Diagram out architecture of the system
 - [ ] Write blog post
 - [ ] Publish